pwenig/tutorials.gschool.it/source/group_workflow_with_git.md

 * rebasing remote branches into local branch
 * what 2 command git pull contains
 * Understand why it is good to continually to keep up to date with origin/master
+* Merge that pull request into master
+* Delete a local branch and a remote branch

+## Homework

+* Make sure you can perform and diagram all of the actions above.
+Bring questions for each step that you are having issues with.